zenodallavalle/hetzner-letsencrypt-wildcard-auto-renew/README.md

 # Disclaimer

-<s>Even though the scripts are used in production on my system and are tested on a Ubuntu 18.04.02 system I do neither claim correctness nor completeness on these scripts.
-Use at your own risk!</s>
+Even though the scripts are used in production on my system and are tested on a Ubuntu 18.04.02 system I do neither claim correctness nor completeness on these scripts.
+Use at your own risk!
-I didn't test it yet.